Simon Tian

 Simon Tian (born February 24, 1994) is a Canadian businessman, inventor, entrepreneur and investor.
-He is the co-founder and CEO of Fonus, founder and chief executive officer (CEO) of Neptune, and co-founder of Globle.
+He is the founder and chief executive officer (CEO) of Fonus and Neptune.
 Born and raised in Montreal, Canada, Tian dropped out of pre-university college at the age of 17 to start Neptune, and, as of late 2017, has raised around $7 million from private investors as well as a total of more than $2 million from crowdfunding sources alone.
 Tian is a 2015 Thiel Fellow, having been awarded $100,000 by PayPal co-founder and venture capitalist Peter Thiel through the Thiel Foundation, and was named one of the top 30 Quebecers under 30 by Les Affaires in 2014.

 Early life

 Tian was born to Chinese Canadian parents in Montreal, Quebec, in 1994.
 He was raised in Brossard, Quebec, a suburb of Montreal, and attended secondary school at Jean de la Mennais College, a French-speaking school in La Prairie, Quebec.
 Tian is fluent in English, French, and Mandarin.
-Tian is also a classically-trained pianist, having won first place in piano performance at the Canadian Music Competition in 2008 at age 13.
+Tian is also a classically-trained pianist, having won first place in piano performance at the Canadian Music Competition twice, in 2004 and 2008, at ages nine and 13.